- What is going to happen?

-- How quickly liquidity will return to the banking system.
+- How quickly confidence will return to the system.

-- Whether the government will have to fully nationalise the banks and if they do whether they then will be as dynamic and bold as will be required.
+- Whether the government will have to nationalise businesses, close sectors, provide long term income support to workers, and if they do whether they then will be as dynamic and bold as will be required.

 - Future unknown forces yet to materialise.
-Bad ones like the Madoff scandal and (potentially) good ones like Barack Obama’s first 100 days.
+Bad ones like the Wirecard scandal and (potentially) good ones like Biden’s first 100 days.

 - Our own government’s handling of the crises.

 - When things start to improve (green shoots yet anyone?).

 What Should I Change In My Business In The Light Of What Is Going To Happen?